-A story or task aimed at answering a question or gathering information, rather than at producing shippable product.
-Sometimes a user story is generated that cannot be estimated until the development team does some actual work to resolve a technical question or a design problem.
-The solution is to create a “spike,” which is a story whose purpose is to provide the answer or solution.
-Like any other story or task, the spike is then given an estimate and included in the sprint backlog.
+A task aimed at answering a question or gathering information, rather than at producing shippable product.
+Sometimes a user story is generated that cannot be well estimated until the development team does some actual work to resolve a technical question or a design problem.
+The solution is to create a “spike,” which is some work whose purpose is to provide the answer or solution.

 The term spike comes from Extreme Programming (XP), where “A spike solution is a very simple program to explore potential solutions.”
 XP guru Ward Cunningham describes how the term was coined on the C2.com wiki: “I would often ask Kent [Beck], ‘What is the simplest thing we can program that will convince us we are on the right track?’
 Such stepping outside the difficulties at hand often led us to simpler and more compelling solutions.
 Kent dubbed this a Spike.
 I found the practice particularly useful while maintaining large frameworks.”